 Sir Laurence Olivier is making a movie in London.
 Young Colin Clark, an eager film student, wants to be involved and he navigates himself a job on the set.
 When film star Marilyn Monroe arrives for the start of shooting, all of London is excited to see the blonde bombshell, while Olivier is struggling to meet her many demands and acting ineptness, and Colin is intrigued by her.
 Colin's intrigue is met when Marilyn invites him into her inner world where she struggles with her fame, her beauty and her desire to be a great actress.Written by

-The notebook that Arthur Miller wrote and that Marilyn was seen crying over is most likely his initial draft of his play "After the Fall", which features a character that was a parody of Monroe.
+The notebook that Arthur Miller has written in, and that Marilyn is seen crying over, is most likely an initial draft of his play "After the Fall", which features a character that was an unflattering version of Monroe.
 The play remains one of Miller's most unpopular works.
 See more »

 In 1956, at the height of her career, Marilyn Monroe went to England to make a film with Sir Laurence Olivier.
 While there she met a young man named Colin Clark, who wrote a diary about the making of the film.
 This is their true story.